markomi1/Singimeet/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

+## Docker image

+I created a Docker image of this project, to pull and run the image use:

+`docker run --name <name-of-the-container> -d -p 8080:80 markomi1/singimeet:nginx-alpine`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.